-The human endeavours of cultivating land never cease to impress, not least in the fabulous terraced area of the northern Philippines.
+The human endeavours of cultivating land never cease to impress, not least the fabulous Philippine rice terraces.

 UNESCO’s World Heritage Centre’s short description of site no. 722: